Partners In Health: Tuberculosis treatment

-Chiapas, Mexico
+Mexico

-The residents of the southern Mexican state of Chiapas, including millions of indigenous Maya, have long struggled with poverty, political violence, and dismal health conditions.
-Chiapas has extremely high rates of maternal mortality, infant mortality, and tuberculosis compared to other states in Mexico.
-Partners In Health, known locally as Compañeros En Salud, began working in Mexico in 2011.
+Partners In Health, known locally as Compañeros En Salud, began working in Chiapas, Mexico in 2011.
+The residents of this southern Mexican state, including indigenous populations, have long struggled with poverty, political violence, and inadequate healthcare access.
+Chiapas has higher tuberculosis incidence and mortality rates than the country's.
 CES aims to provide a more reliable, community-based alternative by training and employing local community health promoters, called promotores.

 El Equipo de Apoyo en Salud y Educación Comunitaria (EAPSEC, The Team for the Support of Community Health and Education) was established in 1985 by a small group of Mexican health promoters.
 They initially worked with Guatemalan refugee communities in the Chiapas border region, and later expanded their work to other marginalized people in Chiapas.
 EAPSEC believes that "a life of dignity" is a human right.
 This includes a strong public health system that responds to the most pressing health needs of the population, and access to high quality health care.

 Since 1989, PIH has collaborated with EAPSEC to improve medical infrastructure in the region and to recruit and train hundreds of promotores.
 Over the past two decades, EAPSEC has partnered with dozens of indigenous and rural communities throughout Chiapas to develop local health capacity.
 Recent work has focused on a network of communities in the area of Huitiupan in the highlands and around Amatan.
 EAPSEC is dedicated to helping communities build self-sufficiency and counts many successful community health groups throughout Chiapas among its "alumni."